 All Trustees properties are once again open to the public.
 These include our most popular properties which have reopened their outdoor spaces on a controlled basis to provide more access to nature during the COVID-19 pandemic.

 deCordova Sculpture Park and Museum in Lincoln, Castle Hill in Ipswich, Fruitlands Museum in Harvard, and World’s End in Hingham are open with a required timed or daily parking pass that will limit overcrowding and keep both visitors and staff safe by staying aligned with the state’s social distancing guidelines.
 Members can access these properties for free with a timed entry or daily parking pass.

 Timed and daily parking passes for all visitors, including Members, must be reserved online ahead of time for these properties.
 Visitors without these passes will not be allowed to enter.
-In keeping with the Governor’s most recent order, all visitors above the age of two are required to bring and wear a face covering.
+In keeping with the Governor’s orders, all visitors above the age of five are required to bring and wear a face covering.

 Crane Beach in Ipswich is also open with timed parking passes which at this time are encouraged but not required.
 Permit holders can access Crane Beach for free with their permit and a daily parking pass.
 Members can reserve discounted timed entry parking passes according to the pass release schedule.